Table of Contents

 Most people backpacking around China will opt to take advantage of China’s excellent rail network.

-With both fast (bullet) train and slower overnight trains, moving around the country is very easy.
+With both high speed trains (bullet trains) and slower overnight trains, moving around the country is very easy.

 You can book train tickets online up to 30 days in advance via Trip.com.
 You will be emailed an e-ticket within minutes that you simply present to station staff on the day of travel.